Dozens of Medical Specialists Rally to Help Newborn Beat Rare Tumor

 “When I heard there were experts here in Chicago that had experience with teratomas, it felt like a tremendous weight was lifted,” she said.
 “Chicago still seemed like a long drive, but at least I’d have the support of my family.”

 Still afraid and uncertain, Espinoza placed her care and the fate of her unborn child in the hands of experts at the University of Chicago Medicine.
-With the pending birth only a few weeks away, Fetal Center director Laura DiGiovanni, MD, assembled a multidisciplinary dream team of obstetricians, pediatric surgeons, pediatric otolaryngologists, adult anesthesiologists, pediatric anesthesiologists, neonatologists, radiologists and nurses to orchestrate the complicated delivery.
+With the pending birth only a few weeks away, a multidisciplinary dream team of obstetricians, pediatric surgeons, pediatric otolaryngologists, adult anesthesiologists, pediatric anesthesiologists, neonatologists, radiologists and nurses assembled to orchestrate the complicated delivery.
 They convened to review images, discuss potential scenarios and draw up a blueprint for the EXIT procedure that included timing, equipment and staffing needs, even the most ideal location for the delivery.

-“This birth was weeks in planning and required seamless coordination,” DiGiovanni said.
-“We all knew the great risks involved with this procedure.
-We wanted to be able to anticipate any potential problem and be prepared to deal with it.
-After that initial meeting, there were lots of ongoing discussions.
-Then we actually brought the entire team together in the OR for a sort of simulation to make certain everything was in place and everyone was aware and comfortable with their position.”
+The birth was weeks in planning and required seamless coordination.
+Knowing the great risks involved with this procedure, the physician team wanted to be able to anticipate any potential problem and be prepared to deal with it.
+After the initial meeting, there were many ongoing discussions.
+Then, the entire team gathered in the OR for a simulation to make certain that everything was in place and everyone was aware and comfortable with his or her position.

 With the dress rehearsal complete, the team was set to carry out the intricate lifesaving mission.
 The painstaking prep work proved well-timed.

 Little did they know that the moment all the planning would be set into motion would come sooner than expected.